Dry weather is expected in Balochistan

-QUETTA: Pakistan Meteorological Department, Regional Center, Quetta on Wednesday forecast that mainly dry weather is expected in most parts with cold nights in northern parts and hot day in southern parts of the province during the next 24 hours.
+QUETTA: Pakistan Meteorological Department, Regional Center, Quetta has forecast that mainly dry weather is expected in most parts with cold nights in northern parts and hot day in southern/ southwestern parts of the province during the next 24 hours.

-Weather forecast for next 48 hours: mainly dry weather is expected in most parts with cold nights in northern parts and hot day in southern parts of the province during the next 48 hours.
+Weather forecast for next 48 hours; mainly dry weather with windy situation is expected in most parts with cold nights in northern parts and hot day in southern / southwestern parts of the province during the next 48 hours.

 Weather prevailed during the last 24 hours; mainly dry weather prevailed in most parts of the province during the last 24 hours.